TeamNCMC/cuisto/docs/guide-qupath-objects.md

 ##### Classify
 This classifies existing detections based on the prediction at their centroid.
 A pixel classifier classifies every single pixel in your image into the classes it was trained on.
 Any object has a centroid, eg. a center of mass, which corresponds to a given pixel.
 The "Classify" button will classify a detection as the classification based on the classification predicted by the classifier of the pixel located at the detection centroid.

 A typical use-case would be to create detections, for examples "cells stained in the DsRed channel", with a first pixel classifier (or any other means).
-Then, I would like to classify those cells as "positive" if they have a staining revealed in the EGFP channel, and as "negative" otherwise.
-To do this, I would train a second pixel classifier that simply would classify pixels to "Cells: positive" if they have a significant amount of green fluorescence, and "Cells: negative" otherwise.
+Then, the detected cells need to be classified : I  want to classify them as "positive" if they have a staining revealed in the EGFP channel, and as "negative" otherwise.
+To do this, I would train a second pixel classifier that simply classifies pixels to "Cells: positive" if they have a significant amount of green fluorescence, and "Cells: negative" otherwise.
 Note that in this case, it does not matter if the pixels do not actually belong to a cell, as it will only be used to classify *existing* detections - we do not use the Ignore\* class.
 Subsequently, I would import the second pixel classifier and use the "Classify" button.

 !!! info inline end
     Similar results could be achieved with an *object classifier* instead of a pixel classifier but will not be covered here.
 You can check the [QuPath tutorial](https://qupath.readthedocs.io/en/stable/docs/tutorials/cell_classification.html#calculate-additional-features) to see how to procede.